mikeonslow/elm-workshop/README.md

 #### Data Modelling

-Participants will learn about (and implement) Elm data structures to model our application.
+Participants will learn about (and implement) Elm data structures to model their application.

 #### Working with back-end JSON APIs